- Please let us know your school will be entering by emailing us at firstname.lastname@example.org.

 - Familiarise yourself with our Guidance Document for more on our category guidelines, student permission requirements and terms of entry.

-- Complete this entry registration form and submit your winning entries to email@example.com by the closing date at midnight on Friday 5th November 2021.
+- Teachers to complete this entry registration form and submit winning entries to email@example.com by the closing date at midnight on Friday 5th November 2021.

 You are here